succli/bogarhazi/wp-content/plugins/polylang/readme.txt

 * Fix: WPML API wpml_element_has_translations and wpml_post_language_details
 * Fix: unattached media translations not in language switcher
 * Fix: Conflict with WP Residence advanced search

-= 2.0.12 (2016-12-19) =

-* Fix plugin not loaded first (introduced in 2.0.11)
-* Fix wrong translations files loaded when the language is set from the content in WP 4.7 #76
-* Fix notice when a tax query has no terms (using EXISTS or NOT EXISTS)

-= 2.0.11 (2016-12-12) =

-* Pro: Fix shared term slugs broken by a late change in WP 4.7 #73
-* Pro: Fix media taxonomies lost when creating a media translation when taxonomies sync is activated #72
-* Fix fatal error in customizer when Twenty Seventen is activated and another theme is previewed #71
-* Fix wrong plugin language on admin if user locale is different from site locale in WP 4.7

-= 2.0.10 (2016-12-05) =

-* Add support for front page panels of Twenty Seventeen
-* Remove draft posts from the language switcher even when the user is logged in
-* Fix: Make argument 2 of icl_object_id optional
-* Fix a conflict with the Divi theme (#67)

-= 2.0.9 (2016-11-15) =

-* Fix javascript error in some ajax requests

-= 2.0.8 (2016-11-14) =

-* Disable admin language feature in WP 4.7+
-* Pro: fix case where a media could lose its parent post when translated on the fly by the content duplication
-* Pro: fix on the fly media created at content duplication attached to parent page instead of child page
-* Fix translations input fields not populated in languages metabox when creating a new translation in WP 4.7
-* Fix possibility to delete the translations of the default category in WP 4.7
-* Fix tag search not filtered per language in Quick edit in WP 4.7
-* Fix dropdown language switcher not working for untranslated pages

-= 2.0.7 (2016-10-18) =

-* Fix issues with static front pages introduced in version 2.0.6

-= 2.0.6 (2016-10-17) =

-* Pro: Fix translated paged slug not working on paged static front page
-* Add support for WPML filter 'wpml_language_form_input_field'
-* Fix PHP notice when using the WPML filter 'wpml_current_language'
-* Fix cases where the admin language filter is not correctly taken into account
-* Fix paged static front pages in plain permalinks
-* Fix paged static front pages for multiple domains (#43)
-* Fix warning occuring when a 3rd party plugin attempts to register anything but a string in the strings translations panel
-* Fix cross domain http request for media when using multiple domains or subdomains
-* Fix error 404 on pages when no language has been created yet

-= 2.0.5 (2016-09-22) Five years after! =

-* Pro: Fix conflict with WPBakery Visual Composer
-* Pro: Fix conflict between multiple domains SSO and FORCE_SSL_ADMIN
-* Pro: Fix duplicated fields not displayed in new translation in ACF Pro 5.4+
-* Add Tibetan and Silesian to the predefined languages list
-* Remove duplicated strings from the strings translations (even when they have a different name or group)
-* The languages and translations of custom post types and taxonomies are no more activated by default at activation
-* Allow to deactivate auto translation in secondary by setting 'lang' to an empty value
-* Fix: invalidate the cache of PLL_MO ids when adding a new language
-* Fix: don't filter secondary queries when editing a post in an untranslated post type

-= 2.0.4 (2016-09-06) =

-* Add Gujarati to the predefined languages list
-* Fix conflict with Page Builder.
-Other parts of the conflict are fixed in Page Builder 2.4.14
-* Fix plugins translations incorrectly loaded in WP 4.6
-* Fix error 404 on paged urls when using a non standard port

-= 2.0.3 (2016-08-16) =

-* Pro: Fix PHP notice when hiding the language code in url and the language is set from subdomains
-* Pro: Fix one more media being created when the duplicate media in all languages is activated (introduced in 2.0)
-* Pro: Fix shared term slugs not working on PHP 7
-* Pro: Fix Polylang storing integers in some ACF Pro fields where ACF Pro stores strings
-* Pro: Fix ACF Pro custom fields synchronized even when the custom fields synchronization option is deactivated (#40)
-* Fix PHP notice: Undefined variable: original_value in /modules/wpml/wpml-api.php on line 168
-* Fix translations loaded too soon by plugins not correctly reloaded since WP 4.6 (#39)
-* Fix: Remove the delete link for translations of the default category on PHP 7
-* Fix unescaped i18n strings in Lingotek presentation

-= 2.0.2 (2016-08-03) =

-* Avoid fatal error when a 3rd party theme or plugin has a malformed wpml-config.xml file: the malformed wpml-config.xml file is simply ignored

-= 2.0.1 (2016-08-02) =

-* Fix fatal error on PHP < 5.4 (introduced in 2.0)
-* Fix custom flags not being loaded (introduced in 2.0)

-= 2.0 (2016-08-02) =

-* Pro: Improve integration with ACF Pro
-* Pro: Add support for single sign on across multiple domains or subdomains
-* Pro: Add support for browser language detection when using multiple domains
-* Pro: Add support for translation of the static portion of the post permalink structure
-* Pro: Fix deactivated languages appearing in Yoast SEO sitemaps
-* Pro: Fix impossibility to visit a deactivated language when using subdomains or multiple domains (#10)
-* Pro: Fix when sharing slug on the page for posts, only one of them is accessible (#33)
-* Add the possibility to use the language switcher as dropdown in menu
-* Add support for custom logo introduced in WP 4.5 (#6)
-* The backend current language ( PLL()->curlang ) is now equal to the language of current post or term being edited (#19)
-* The sample permalink is now updated when changing the language in the Languages metabox
-* Revamp the wpml-config.xml reader to use simplexml instead of our custom xml parser
-* Improve support for the WPML API (including Hook API introduced in WPML 3.2)
-* Add support for translation of meta titles and descriptions of custom post types and custom taxonomies in Yoast SEO
-* Replace uncached functions by WPCOM VIP functions when available
-* Improve compatibility with WP 4.6
-* Fix parent category wrongly assigned to post when synchronizing children categories (#21)
-* Fix custom fonts not loaded when using multiple domains or subdomains
-* Fix remove_accents() not working for German and Danish (#24)
-* Fix incorrect static front pages urls on backend
-* Fix impossible to directly enter the page number in strings translation table (introduced in 1.9.3)
-* Fix conflict with WP Sweep (needs WP Sweep 1.0.8+)
-* Fix potential performance issue by querying only taxonomies to show in quick edit to filter the category checklist
-* Fix conflict (database error) with ReOrder-posts-within-categories plugin
-* Fix languages per page option not saved

 See [changelog.txt](https://plugins.svn.wordpress.org/polylang/trunk/changelog.txt) for older changelog